nlpie/nlp-ensemble-explorer/README.md

    - span: start and end
    - value: cui (when available)
    - classType (mipacq only): string if no modifier; boolean if negation; degree if (?)
+   - semantic_type: culled from Figure 1 in paper, based on corpus

 ### To use data in nlp_ensemble_explorer.ipynb: